PlasticStudio/Silverstripe-SEO/docs/schema/README.md

 ## Manually Adding Schema

-Every page apart from Blog Posts have a Schema tab with a textarea field where you can add custom schema to that page.
+Every page apart from Blog Posts have a Settings -> Schema tab with a textarea field where you can add custom schema to that page.